Justin Turner Player Props: Red Sox vs. Diamondbacks

 Justin Turner At The Plate

-- Among the qualifying hitters, he ranks 68th in batting average, while his on-base percentage ranks 35th and he is 98th in slugging.
+- Among qualified hitters in MLB play, he ranks 79th in batting average, 41st in on-base percentage, and 107th in slugging.

-- In 63.3% of his 49 games this season, Turner has picked up at least one hit.
-He's also had 15 multi-hit games.

-- In 10.2% of his games this year, he has gone deep, and 2.4% of his trips to the dish.
+- Looking at the 50 games he has played this year, he's went deep in five of them (10.0%), and in 2.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.